The 13th Annual Rocky Point Rally - A Bilingual Biker Blogger's Perspective

 Driving in Mexico

 As I traveled south along Mexican Federal Highway 8 and through the streets of Puerto Peñasco, it quickly became apparent that operating a vehicle in Mexico is a little different, than what one might be used to back in the U.S. or Canada.
 Be sure to watch for hidden stop signs, sometimes they may be on the left hand side of the road, instead of on the right hand side.
 Some signs may also be a little sun faded, which can make them more difficult to see.
 Most traffic signal signs will have similar shapes and imagery that you'll probably already be used to, but there may be some signage that you may not easily recognize, unless you also understand some basic Spanish.
-Read our "Before You Go" page on Mexpro.com to see examples of common road signs in Mexico.
+Read our "Before You Go" page on Mexpro to learn more about driving in Mexico.

 Accommodations in Puerto Peñasco